zxer0/jess-docs/README.md

 - header needs to refresh after adding tags
 - add ticket (as type of tag?) ticket vs label
 - mass add something not right in unindenting *sigh*
+- indent
+- add new top level spec and add child and add parent need to re render stuff.. correctly